Ephesians

 v14

-arrabwn (wn wnoV) "a deposit guaranteeing" - down payment, an earnest.
+arrabwn (wn wnoV) "a deposit guaranteeing" - [is] a down payment, an earnest.
 Paul describes the Holy Spirit as "a down payment" guaranteeing our inheritance.
 In common usage the word referred to the first payment for a purchased item.
 "Who is the pledge of our inheritance", NJB.

 Ephesians Introduction